Chenilles-Network/chenilles-network.github.io/concepts.md

 want to hold different tokens on different networks neither of which supports arbitrary smart contracts so they have to use a smart-contract-capable blockchain as an intermediary, and one in the more general case.

-### Nested State Channels

-Most existing State Channels only support one interaction at once.
-When the only interactions are one-way payments that are meant to be completed very fast, as in the Bitcoin Lightning Network, this might be good enough.
-Even then, it can cause a lot of liquidity to become unavailable when a payment suddenly fails and one or multiple channels undergo non-cooperative exits.
-Now, when handling transactions that are not all supposed to complete very fast it becomes wasteful to lock the entire channel liquidity while waiting for each small transaction to complete.
-The solution is Nested State Channels.

-Nested State Channels allow for many simultaneous incomplete transactions: a State Channel can handle multiple transactions at a time; and some of these transactions can themselves involve nested state channels that can each contain more transactions and nested state channels.
-Thus, a State Channel can thus handle an arbitrary number of ongoing transactions, whatever the Layer 1 size limits on a single transaction.

-There are however two limits to Nested State Channels, that hit in case one party stops cooperating and unanimity breaks:
-First, the deeper a transaction is nested, the longer the overall delay involved in its non-cooperative exit, since each Nested State Channel must wait for its outer State Channel to have completed its non-cooperative exit process before it may start its own non-cooperative exit process.
-Second, the number of supported nested transactions grows exponentially with the depth of the nesting, but the Layer 1 blockchain has a limited capacity to support those transactions.
-Therefore, there is no point in nesting transactions past a small depth limit.

-Note that Nested State Channels do not require the Layer 1 blockchain to support arbitrary smart contracts, only the ability for a transaction to have more than two UTXOs, which exists even on Bitcoin.
-They are nevertheless a generalization compared to what previous State Channels otherwise allowed.

 ## System Robustness